-- T1: Introducing an abstract layer of provenance can free policy specifiers from directly handling complex provenance graphs, shield the heterogeneity of different provenance storage models, enable the specification of provenance-aware policies at development time, improve the efficiency of policy specification and enable the enforcement of policies defined in provenance abstractions.
-However interpreting provenance abstractions into provenance subgraphs will inevitably introduce additional performance overhead. - T2: Separating concerns on policies authoring and those on provenance modeling can facilitate efficient policy specification.
+- T2: Separating concerns on policies authoring and those on provenance modeling can facilitate efficient policy specification.
 Policy specifiers can define policies using available provenance abstractions that were defined by software architects during PAS development.
 Policy specifiers can also define and evolve provenance abstractions for specifying new access control policies together with software architects or by themselves. - T3: Reusing XACML and extending the XACML architecture is helpful for achieving the goal of high compatibility.
-It allows us to specify and enforce both provenance-aware policies and provenanceunaware policies in a unified manner. - T4: Caching results of frequent queries on a specific starting node could be useful in mitigating performance overhead introduced by querying complex provenance graph.
+It allows us to specify and enforce both provenance-aware policies and provenance-unaware policies in a unified manner. - T4: Caching results of frequent queries on a specific starting node could be useful in mitigating performance overhead introduced by querying complex provenance graph.